HandyBananaMan/GMESagaSaved/Superstonk/2021-07-01/Education___Data/posts_markdown/Ape_101_-_How_to_make_212s_life_a_misery__get_them_to_allow_transfers_using...md

 Every 212 user should do this.

-When they respond and say no, goto the Ombudsman and fill out their form.
+When they respond and say no, goto the Ombudsman and fill out their form here - https://www.financial-ombudsman.org.uk/consumers/how-to-complain

 Ideally they fix their shit, but if they don’t then every 212 user goes to the UK FOS, it will cause a shit show for their compliance team & forces them to, you know, let people transfer their own fucking assets.